★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

-This is an article about the Hunter Rank in Monster Hunter Rise (MHRise).
-If you want to know more about how Hunter Rank works in Rise, how to increase your HR fast, farm for HR points to HR 100, and unlockables for breaking each HR cap, read on!
+This is an article about the Hunter Rank in Monster Hunter: Rise (MH Rise).
+If you want to know more about how Hunter Rank works in MH Rise, how to increase your HR fast, farm for HR points to HR 100, and unlocks for breaking each HR cap, read on!

 List of Contents

-Upon defeating Narwa in the Urgent Quest at the end of HR ★7, you'll unlock the Hunter Rank cap, which will allow your Hunter Rank to begin increasing upon each Quest completion.
+Upon defeating Thunder Serpent Narwa in the Urgent Quest Serpent Goddess of Thunder at the end of HR ★7, you'll unlock the Hunter Rank cap, which allows your Hunter Rank to begin increasing upon each Quest completion.

-The Narwa Quest was the final Urgent Quest available before the Update 2.0 release, so players who completed the game up to the end of the original Hub Quest line will reach this point automatically upon downloading Update 2.0.
+The Narwa Quest was the final Urgent Quest available before the Update 2.0 release.
+Players who completed the game up to the end of the original Hub Quest line will reach this point automatically upon downloading Update 2.0.

 During HR 1-7, your Hunter Rank is limited by your current ★ ranking and Urgent Quests are required to advance.
 However, upon reaching HR 8, Hunter Rank will increase gradually every time you clear a Quest.

 Upon reaching each Hunter Rank Cap, players will unlock a new Urgent Quest.
-Completing this Quest will unlock the Cap and allow the player's Hunter Rank to continue to increase.
+Completing each Urgent Quest will unlock the Cap and allow the player's Hunter Rank to continue increasing after every hunt.

 Breaking each new Hunter Rank Cap unlocks new Quests and features, so keep moving on up!